-As our businesses continue to innovate, introduce new products, improve productivity and expand geographically, we are pleased to report improved financial performance again in 2012.
+As our businesses continue to innovate, introduce new products, improve productivity and expand geographically, we are pleased to report improved financial performance again in 2013.
 Highlights include:

-- Earnings per share before unusual charges of \$3.78, up 29% compared to 2011. - Adjusted operating income increased 15% to \$398 million. - Cash flow from operations increased from \$301 million in 2011 to \$588 million in 2012. - We achieved total stockholder return ("TSR") for the three-year period ended December 2012 at the 71 st percentile of the companies in our peer group (see "Determination of Executive Officer Compensation 2012 Review of Compensation Long Term Incentive Plan" for a discussion of these peer companies).
+- Earnings per share before unusual charges of \$6.55, up 73.3% compared to 2012. - Adjusted operating income increased 73.3% to \$689.9 million. - 2013 pro-forma adjusted EBITDA as a percentage of net sales was 13.4% up from 2012 adjusted EBITDA as a percentage of net sales of 11.7%. - We achieved total stockholder return ("TSR") for the three-year period ended December 2013 at the 100 h percentile of the companies in our peer group (see "Determination of Executive Officer Compensation 2013 Review of Compensation Long Term Incentive Plan" for a discussion of these peer companies).

-Please see our 2012 Annual Report that accompanies this Proxy Statement for additional information on the results of our operations for 2012 and a reconciliation of Non-GAAP financial measures at page A-1 of this Proxy Statement.
+Please see our 2013 Annual Report that accompanies this Proxy Statement for additional information on the results of our operations for 2013 and a reconciliation of Non-GAAP financial measures at page A-1 of this Proxy Statement.

-As we significantly rely on performance metrics for determining our executive compensation, the compensation of our named executive officers was positively affected by our financial results in 2012.
+As we significantly rely on performance metrics for determining our executive compensation, the compensation of our named executive officers was positively affected by our financial results in 2013 and, with respect to the number of equity incentive awards granted in 2013, our performance results in prior years.

-- Our 2012 annual cash incentive awards were based upon a combination of goals relating to earnings per share ("EPS"), earnings after capital charge ("EAC"), and earnings before interest, taxes, depreciation and amortization ("EBITDA"), which are described on page 16. - As a result of the Company's 2012 performance against these goals, 2012 annual cash incentive awards were paid to our CEO based on achievement of 118% of target performance goals and to our other named executive officers based on achievement of between 68% and 142% of target performance goals. - Our 2012 long term incentive awards granted as restricted stock units ("RSUs") (or options, in the case of Mr. Thiers) were determined based upon the achievement of performance goals related to TSR for the prior three years (2009-2011) and individual goals. - As the Company achieved TSR at the 65th percentile of the peer group for the 2009-2011 performance period, each named executive officer received grants in 2012 at 160% of target.
+- Our 2013 annual cash incentive awards were based upon a combination of goals relating to earnings per share ("EPS"), which is described on page 16. - As a result of the Company's 2013 performance against these goals, 2013 annual cash incentive awards were paid to our CEO based on achievement of 150% of target performance goals and to our other named executive officers based on achievement of between 114% and 150% of target performance goals. - Our 2013 long term incentive awards granted as restricted stock units ("RSUs") were determined based upon the achievement of performance goals related to TSR for the prior three years (2010-2012) and individual goals. - As the Company achieved TSR at the 100th percentile of the peer group for the 2010-2012 performance period, each named executive officer received grants in 2013 at 200% of target.
 These awards are then scheduled to vest over the next three years.

-While exceeding annual and long term compensation targets for 2012, our CEO's 2012 total compensation remained well beneath the median of our peer group.
+While exceeding annual and long-term compensation targets for 2013, our CEO's 2013 total compensation remained well beneath the median of our peer group.